Specialised tool · AI generative fill

 Download the generative fill

-Tap Remove objects.
-SDXL inpainting takes ~20–30 seconds to redraw the masked region with a plausible continuation of the scene — grass, sky, pavement, fabric, whatever fits.
-The output returns at the same aspect ratio and dimensions you uploaded.
+Tap Remove.
+The AI takes ~20–30 seconds to redraw the masked region with a plausible continuation of the scene — grass, sky, pavement, fabric, whatever fits.
+The result comes back at your photo's aspect ratio.
 Hit Download to save as PNG.

 Large objects across the frame

-Parked cars, picnic tables, benches spanning a big area — simpler inpainters give up.
-SDXL has enough capacity to invent coherent grass / pavement / walls underneath.
+Parked cars, picnic tables, benches spanning a big area — simpler erasers give up.
+The AI has enough capacity to invent coherent grass / pavement / walls underneath.

 Objects in front of detailed backgrounds

 A sign in front of a brick wall, a bag on a patterned rug, a bottle on a forest floor.
-SDXL matches texture and lighting much closer than LaMa-family tools.
+The AI matches texture and lighting closely instead of smearing the area.

 Overlapping objects

-Cables crossing a fence, signs layered over tree branches — the generative model handles these where reconstructive inpainters leave ghost lines.
+Cables crossing a fence, signs layered over tree branches — a generative model handles these where simple reconstructive erasers leave ghost lines.

 Objects with hard shadows

 Paint the object + its shadow together.
-SDXL redraws the ground with matching lighting, so the scene looks naturally unlit rather than half-lit.
+The AI redraws the ground with matching lighting, so the scene looks naturally unlit rather than half-lit.

 Tips for clean edits